pranavchavda/matcha-sea-vivaldi/README.md

 If you want to **use the Arc window buttons** instead of Vivaldi's default window buttons, save `arc-window.css` and the `arc` folder in `style` as well.
 Then open `browser.html` again and add `<link rel="stylesheet" href="style/arc-window.css" />` under the code from the first step.

+### Custom Accent Color

+If you are using a custom verion of the Arc theme(s) that uses an accent color that is different from the standard Arc blue (#5294e2), just change the `Highlight` color in the table above to you preferred color.

 ## Todo

 - [ ] Tab strip (tabs left/right)